City: Mexico City

 In addition to her B.Ed. from the University of Victoria, Gwen took a year of Christian Studies at Peace River Bible Institute, Alberta, and ESL courses at Trinity Western University, British Columbia.

-Gwen’s formal involvement in missions began in 1990 when she did a summer mission in Bolivia with SAMS.
+Gwen’s formal involvement in missions began in 1990 when she did a summer mission in Bolivia with South America Mission.
 A few years later she returned to minister in Latin America and with the Spearhead program in Mexico City.